andrew/ultimate-awesome/README.md

 - [awesome-remote-work-resources](https://github.com/themisterholliday/awesome-remote-work-resources) - A list of awesome remote work resources.
 Feel free to contribute!.
 - [dev-bookmarks](https://github.com/thuytrinh/dev-bookmarks) - Links to blogposts, books, conference talks and so on regarding software development.
 - [awesome-microservices](https://github.com/ToastShaman/awesome-microservices) - A curated list of additional reading material following my talk at Zuhlke Days 2018.
-- [awesome-city-data](https://github.com/TStesco/awesome-city-data) - A curated list of open data sources to analyze and compare cities in a  holistic way à la data science and empower citizens.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.
 - [awesome-offchain](https://github.com/txlabs/awesome-offchain) - A curated list of awesome off-chain projects, resources, tools and more.
 - [penetration-testing](https://github.com/txuswashere/penetration-testing) - A collection of awesome penetration testing and offensive cybersecurity resources.